 In 2002, Seattle Pacific University acquired the Fort Casey Inn.
 The hotel is managed in conjunction with the Camp Casey Conference Center, which has a variety of barracks, classrooms, auditoriums, mess rooms, and gyms.

-The camp hosts a variety of events including children’s camps, business retreats, and community festivals within this historical state park.
+The camp hosts various events, including children’s camps, business retreats, and community festivals within this historic state park.

 Love Camping?
 You Can Camp at Fort Casey State Park!